 You probably noticed that we used /bin/true as a test, and in accordance with our expectations, it passed!
-These are known as simple tests, but there is also another type of test, which we call instrumented tests.
+These are known as executable tests (exec-test), but there is also another type of test, which we call instrumented tests.
 See more at test-types or just keep reading.